 The ways immigrant and refugee individuals, families, and communities seek, create, and maintain support vary widely.
-They may draw on family and community resilience to find ways to continue to survive and, in many cases, thrive.
+They may draw on family and community resilience to find ways to continue to survive and,

 Figure 5.13.
 Three dancers perform the folkloric Mexican dance "Los Machetes de Jalisco."